abardam/CICP-VoiceSports/README.md

-# CICP-VoiceSports
+# VoiceSports

-The main solution file is in CICP-VoiceSports/
+The main solution file is in VoiceSports/

 # config.h

-Modify config.h.in to create config.h
+Modify config.h.in to create config.h.

+*Current settings:*
+* _USE_KINECT: define this in order to make use of Kinect functions.

 # KinectRead
 This project contains methods for reading input from the Kinect v2.
 In order to use this, you need the [Kinect v2 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=44561).
 You may be unable to install it if you are on Windows 7 or lower.
 I will provide a workaround with dummy functions.